Picovoice/wake-word-benchmark/README.md

 Three wake-word engines are used.
 [PocketSphinx](https://github.com/cmusphinx/pocketsphinx) which can be installed using [PyPI](https://pypi.org/project/pocketsphinx/).
 [Porcupine](https://github.com/Picovoice/Porcupine) and [Snowboy](https://github.com/Kitt-AI/snowboy) which are included as submodules in this repository.
+The Snowboy engine has a audio frontend component which is not normally a part of wake word engines and is considered a  separate part of audio processing chain.
+The other two engines have not such component in them.
+We enabled this component in Snowboy engine for this benchmark as this is the optimal way of running it.

 # Metric